Insights Tracked Events Best Practices

 Defining a Click Filter

-When selecting an event of type Click you will need to define the rule to identify the element for which the click occurred.
+When selecting a "Click" type event, you need to define the rule to identify the element where the click occurred.

-Enter the exact text of the element (note, this option is not recommended for multilanguage websites)
+• Enter the exact text of the element

-• ID (An ID comes after the attribute id=)
+• An ID comes after the attribute id=

-• Class (A class name comes after the attribute class=)
+• A class name comes after the attribute class=

 • Classes hierarchy: Use spaces to identify an element using a parent element class

-For example, when you have multiple Save button on several Forms in a page, add the class of the Form element to identify a specific Save button “.save .fromShipping”
+• For example, when you have multiple "Save" buttons on several forms in a page, add the class of the form element to identify a specific button ".save .fromShipping"

 • When selecting the class or ID for your definition, make sure it is consistent and not being randomized or changed in different visits